Many or all companies we feature compensate us. Compensation and editorial

 Why Figure is one of the best

 Figure is our choice as the best overall home equity line of credit, thanks to its speedy approval and funding process.
-The application process is completed online, so you don’t need to meet with a loan officer in person.
-You can get approved in minutes.
+Some HELOC lenders can take weeks to make a decision and might require you to sign in person.
+However, with Figure, you can complete the application online and get approved in minutes.

 • All HELOCs come with a fixed rate